mixpanel/mixpanel-react-native/README.md

 ```

 # **identify()**
-Identify the user uniquely by providing the user distinct id, so all the event, update ,track call
-     will manipulate the data only for identified users profile.
+To identify the user uniquely by providing the user distinct id.
+After calling track all the events, updates will manipulate the data only for identified users profile.
-     This call does not identify the user for People Analytics to do that you have to call
+     This call does not identify the user for People Analytics, to do that you have to call
      method.

 ### **Example**